Safe Routes to School E-News

 As you can tell from this summary, early next year will be a critical time for transportation and the future of Safe Routes to School funding.
 We will call on you at that time to contact Congress to ask for their votes.
 In the meantime, please continue to have meetings and events with your Members of Congress to show them the benefits of Safe Routes to School.

-The Safe Routes to School National Partnership’s state network project brings together state leaders to remove barriers to walking and bicycling to and from school.
-We write to share with you the National Partnership’s 2010-2011 report, entitled: Safe Routes to School State Network Project Final Report, 2010-2011: Phase II - Successes and Lessons Learned, which includes policy successes, lessons learned and local success stories that were a result of policy changes led by the 20 state network coalitions.
+The Safe Routes Partnership’s state network project brings together state leaders to remove barriers to walking and bicycling to and from school.
+We write to share with you the Safe Routes Partnership’s 2010-2011 report, entitled: Safe Routes to School State Network Project Final Report, 2010-2011: Phase II - Successes and Lessons Learned, which includes policy successes, lessons learned and local success stories that were a result of policy changes led by the 20 state network coalitions.

 Key policy wins from each of the 19 network states and the District of Columbia included improvements to state Safe Routes to School programs that increased award and obligation rates for local community grant recipients and lower-income communities, policies creating street-scale improvements for walking and bicycling, school siting and joint use agreements, supporting lower-income communities and improving personal safety.
 State networks influenced the distribution of more than $100 million in Safe Routes to School funds.